Real Topological Hochschild Homology of Perfectoid Rings: THR of perfectoid rings

 If $2$ is invertible in $R$ or equivalently if the fixed prime $p$ is different from $2$, then we can use Corollary \ref{complete HRfiltration} instead of Theorem \ref{conjHKR} in the above proof.

-A complex of $R$-module is \emph{pseudo-coherent} if it is quasi-isomorphic to a (homologically) bounded below complex of finitely generated free $R$-modules.
+A complex of $R$-modules is \emph{pseudo-coherent} if it is quasi-isomorphic to a (homologically) bounded below complex of finitely generated free $R$-modules.
 Here, a bounded below complex means that $H_n(-)$ vanishes for $n\ll 0$, and which is called ``bounded to the right'' \cite[p.\ 243]{BMS19}.

 \begin{df} Let $R$ be a commutative ring.
 An $\ul{R}$-module is \emph{finitely generated} if it is pointwise finitely generated.
-An $\ul{R}$-module is \emph{free} if it is isomorphic to the sum of copies of $\ul{A}$ and $\ul{A^{\oplus \Z/2}}$.
+An $\ul{R}$-module is \emph{free} if it is isomorphic to the sum of copies of $\ul{R}$ and $\ul{R^{\oplus \Z/2}}$.
 A complex of $\ul{R}$-modules is \emph{pseudo-coherent} if it is quasi-isomorphic to a bounded below complex of finitely generated free $\ul{R}$-modules. \end{df}

 \begin{lem} Let $\cE\to \cF\to \cG$ be a fiber sequence in $\rD(\ul{R})$, where $R$ is a commutative ring.
-If two of $\cE$, $\cF$, and $\cG$ are pseudo-coherent, then the remaining one is pseudo-coherent too. \end{lem} \begin{proof} Without loss of generality we may assume that $\cF$ and $\cG$ are pseudo-coherent.
-The morphism $\cF\to \cG$ admits an explicit model $\cF'\to \cG'$ such that $\cF'$ and $\cG'$ are bounded below complexes of finitely generated free $\ul{R}$-modules.
-To conclude, observe that the cofiber of $\cF'\to \cG'$ is a bounded below complex of finitely generated free $\ul{R}$-modules. \end{proof}
+If two of $\cE$, $\cF$, and $\cG$ are pseudo-coherent, then the remaining one is pseudo-coherent too. \end{lem} \begin{proof} Without loss of generality we may assume that $\cF$ and $\cG$ are pseudo-coherent and hence given by bounded below complexes of finitely generated free $\ul{R}$-modules.
+Then $\cF$ and $\cG$ are cofibrant-fibrant objects with respect to the projective model structure on $\Ch(\ul{R})$, so a morphism $\cF\to \cG$ in $\rD(\ul{R})$ is given by a morphism of bounded below complexes of finitely generated free $\ul{R}$-modules in $\Ch(\ul{R})$.
+To conclude, observe that the mapping cone construction in $\Ch(\ul{R})$ for $\cF\to \cG$ yields a bounded below complex of finitely generated free $\ul{R}$-modules. \end{proof}

+\begin{lem} Let $R$ be a commutative ring, and let $\cF$ be a pseudo-coherent complex of $\ul{R}$-modules.
+If there exists an integer $n$ such that $\ul{H}_m(\cF)=0$ for every integer $m<n$, then there exists a quasi-isomorphism $\cE\to \cF$ such that $\cE$ is a bounded below complex of finitely generated free $\ul{R}$-modules and the entries of $\cE$ in degrees less than $n$ are $0$. \end{lem} \begin{proof} Argue as in \cite[\href{https://stacks.math.columbia.edu/tag/064U}{Tag 064U}]{stacks}. \end{proof}

 Recall the full subcategory $\rD_{\geq n}(\ul{R})$ of $\rD(\ul{R})$ introduced in Definition \ref{abelian rho}.